IN THE BEGINNING

 Later in the 70s, the Little Barn Magic Shop appeared and reawakened Tripp's interest in the craft.
 Through this modest, short-lived magic shop, he was able to meet such local legends as Logan Pritchett and Col. Frank Seymour, and take his learning up to new levels.
 It was during the mid-70s that Tripp first embarked on his musical career as one of the Tripp Brothers, and magic went on the back burner for a while.

 When Little Rock acquired Mr. Magic -- the biggest retail magic shop in North America -- Tripp turned a corner and reaffiliated himself with the local magic community by joining Ring 29 of the International Brotherhood of Magicians (IBM), an invitation-only worldwide group of professional and avocational magicians.
 Since joining, he has enjoyed meeting and fellowshipping with some of America's finest magicians, including John Calvert, Michael Ammar and his childhood idol, Mark Wilson.

-Tripp plans a 2016-2017 campaign to begin including Pulaski and Saline County day care centers for special Magic Rick shows in the near future, an extension of the style of show he is already performing for public elementary and middle schools.
+Tripp plans an upcoming campaign to begin including Pulaski and Saline County day care centers for special Magic Rick shows in the near future, an extension of the style of show he is already performing for public elementary and middle schools.